-In addition to bladeless LASIK and a long list of other vision correction procedures, we now offer the latest and most advanced form of LASIK, called topography-guided LASIK, a more personalized form of the surgery.
+In addition to bladeless Laser Assisted In Situ Keratomileusis (LASIK) and a long list of other vision correction procedures, we now offer the latest and most advanced form of LASIK, called topography-guided LASIK.
+This is a more personalized form of the surgery.
 Topography-guided LASIK treats both the shape of your eye and the surface texture of your cornea to enhance the sharpness and clarity of your vision.
-Fewer than 10% of eye surgeries nationwide are performed using this cutting-edge technique because many surgeons don't have the training and expertise required.
+Fewer than 14% of eye surgeries nationwide are performed using this cutting-edge technique because many surgeons don't have the training and expertise required.
 Our ophthalmologists have been performing this type of LASIK surgery since it was approved by the Food and Drug Administration in 2016.

 We can free you from contact lenses and glasses.
 Let us correct your vision to 20/20 or better.

 During your first visit, our highly skilled team will take a variety of measurements and tests to help our world-class surgeons determine which type of vision correction is best for you.

 - Corneal topography, a test that maps the surface and structure of your eyes

 - Corneal tomography, a test that looks at the shape of your eye; including the curvature, shape and dimensions of various eye structures

 - Wavefront aberrometry, a test that measures how light waves pass through your eye to identify vision errors